NurlanNurmash/docker-ds-course/README.md

 ### Template

-`This is repository used as a teamplate for the Data Science projects.`
+`This is repository used as a template for the Data Science projects.`